 - sauces and soups can be frozen in mason jars; fill with cool food, leaving two inches free at the top; freeze without the lid on; come back and add the lid when fully frozen; be careful of cracking jars – true story

 I wanted to include Pyrex bowls, but their plastic lids are #7 plastic.
-According to this website, we should avoid #3, #6, and #7 plastic they can contain BPA.
-Not all of it contains BPA, but it isn't labeled separately.
+We should avoid #3, #6, and #7 plastic they can contain BPA.
+Not all of it contains BPA, but it isn’t labeled separately.
 I think a phone call to Pyrex is in order.
 Or, does anyone already know this?

 What advice would you give Jen?
 What do you use for non-plastic freezer storage?
 Thanks for sharing your ideas!
 And thanks for all the great answers given in last week’s Q & A on grain mills.
 You’re all fabulous.

 Got a question for the Q & A series?
 Use the contact form to let me know.